Yielding in dense active matter: Results

 We observe an interesting change in the organization of shear bands as a function of $\xi/\mathcal{L}$ in both particle-based simulations (Fig.~\ref{fig:2}A-C-E) and in the modified EPM (Fig.~\ref{fig:2}B-D-F).
 At the largest values of $\xi/\mathcal{L}$ we observe features fairly similar to shear bands, while at smaller values of $\xi/\mathcal{L}$ we observe ``shear blobs'' that no longer span the system.

 Given the striking ability of the modified EPM to predict the numerical results, a natural hypothesis is that the orientation of the rearrangements within one of these shear blobs is correlated over the same correlation length, $\xi$, of the input field.
 This hypothesis is easy to test numerically in particle simulations.
 As described in Appendix~\ref{A:yieldingcorr}, we quantify the orientation of the plasticity in the neighborhood of each particle, and then compute the length scale over which this orientation is correlated, denoted $X^y$.
 As shown by the colorscale in Fig.~\ref{fig:4}A-C, the orientations vary rapidly when $\xi$ is small (panel A), and become correlated over the entire length of the shear blob at large $\xi$ (panel C).
-A summary plot of $X^y$ vs. $\xi/L$ is shown in Fig.~\ref{fig:4}D. This represents a strong confirmation from our numerical simulations that the key assumption in the modified EPM -- that $\xi$ also defines the correlation length of orientation angles for Green's functions -- is correct.
+A summary plot of $X^y$ vs. $\xi/L$ is shown in Fig.~\ref{fig:4}D. \mlm{Consistent with this, the distribution of yield angles is nearly uniform at the lowest correlation lengths, but becomes sharply peaked (typically around one or two values) at the highest correlation lengths.} This represents a strong confirmation from our numerical simulations that the key assumption in the modified EPM -- that $\xi$ also defines the correlation length of orientation angles for Green's functions -- is correct.